azurecrystalz/azurecrystalz.github.io/source/_posts/take-a-chance.md

   {% endbubble %}

   <h4>Translation Notes</h4>

-  (1): Niki is talking to a skydiving instructor here

-  (2): Short for “Idol Film Festival”!
+  (1): Short for “Idol Film Festival”!
 This was the festival that took place during the movie “Road to Show”, and it's been referenced in Spring Evenings Respite too!

-  (3): An idiom basically meaning that something doesn’t have to look good for it to actually be good.
+  (2): An idiom basically meaning that something doesn’t have to look good for it to actually be good.
 It’s a bit of an optimistic expression :D !!

   <h2 id="2">Chapter 2</h2>
   <sup><i>proofread by shay, pit, and eve</i></sup>